gaelcolas/datum/README.md

 The Configuration Data is composed in a configurable hiearchy, where the storage can be done in files, and the format Yaml, Json, PSD1.

-Unsurprisingly, the ideas follows the model developped by the Puppet, Chef and Ansible communities (and possibly others), in the following projects:
+The ideas follows the model developped by the Puppet, Chef and Ansible communities (possibly others), in the following projects:
 - [Puppet Hiera](https://puppet.com/docs/puppet/5.3/hiera_intro.html) and [Role and Profiles method](https://puppet.com/docs/pe/2017.3/managing_nodes/the_roles_and_profiles_method.html) (very similar in principle, as I used their great documentation for inspiration, thanks Glenn S. for the pointers!)
 - [Chef Databags, Roles and attributes](https://docs.chef.io/policy.html) (thanks Steve for taking the time to explain!)
 - [Ansible Playbook](http://docs.ansible.com/ansible/latest/playbooks_intro.html) and [Roles](http://docs.ansible.com/ansible/latest/playbooks_reuse_roles.html) (Thanks Trond H. for the introduction!)

-Although not in v1.0.0 yet, Datum is currently used in a Production system to manage several hundered machines, and is actively maintained.
+Although not in v1 yet, Datum is currently used in a Production system to manage several hundreds of machines, and is actively maintained.

 ## Usage